Novak Djokovic's Ranking, Stats, Career Highlights, Famous Rivalries And More

 Answer: Novak Djokovic won the French Open 2023 on June 11, 2023.

-Answer: At present, former Croatian tennis player Goran Ivanisevic Novak Djokovic's coach.
+Answer: At present, former Croatian tennis player Goran Ivanisevic is Novak Djokovic's coach.